-This work is motivated by a very practical observation: in the data collected during the operation of an ad placement engine, all these fundamental insights manifest themselves in the form of correlation/causation paradoxes.
+This contribution proposes a novel approach: we view these complicated interactions as manifestations of the fundamental difference that separates correlation and causation.
 Using the ad placement example as a model of our problem class, we therefore argue that the language and the methods of causal inference provide flexible means to describe such complex machine learning systems and give sound answers to the practical questions facing the designer of such a system.
 Is it useful to pass a new input signal to the statistical model?
 Is it worthwhile to collect and label a new training set?
 What about changing the loss function or the learning algorithm?
 In order to answer such questions and improve the operational performance of the learning system, one needs to unravel how the information produced by the statistical models traverses the web of causes and effects and eventually produces measurable performance metrics.